-The outputs from the evaluation process suggested that the PFI procurement route represented best value for money, with a saving of £50 million at the original discount rate of 8%.
-The PFI remained the preferred procurement choice when later tested at a discount rate of 6%, albeit with a reduced value-for-money differential (£30 million).
+The outputs from the evaluation process suggested that the PFI procurement route represented best value-for-money (VfM), with a saving of \pounds 50 million at the original discount rate of 8%.
+The PFI remained the preferred procurement choice when later tested at a discount rate of 6%, albeit with a reduced value-for-money differential (\pounds 30 million).
 The following paragraphs describe the composition of the A1(M) PSC.
 Construction costs and construction risk are considered first.
-Next, operations and maintenance (O&M) costs - and associated risks - are examined.
+Next, operations and maintenance (O&M) costs-and associated risks-are examined.
 This information is then combined in the PSC.
-By recreating the PSC in a spreadsheet based on its disaggregated costs (and the precise timing of these costs), a series of discount rate sensitivity tests could be applied, including the use of 3.5%.
-The results from these sensitivity tests are presented at the end of this illustrative example.
+By recreating the PSC in a spreadsheet based on its disaggregated costs (and the precise timing of these costs), a series of discount rate sensitivity tests are presented at the end of this illustrative example.